-On Friday, December 3rd through Tuesday, December 14th, 2021 at 11:59 PM PST, Jonathan Adler retail stores and jonathanadler.com will offer 20% off sitewide and 25% off select gift categories.
-Select gift categories will be priced as marked and cannot be combined with any additional offers.
-20% off items will be clearly marked on the product pages.
-These offers cannot be applied to bundles, previous purchases, gift cards, redeemed for cash, or combined with other offers (including but not limited to designer discounts, employee discounts, welcome offers, VIP discounts, or any coupon discounts).
+From Thursday, October 6th through Monday, October 10th, 2022 until 11:59 PM PDT, Jonathan Adler retail stores and jonathanadler.com will offer 20% off all dining.
+Items will be clearly marked on the product page.
+This offer cannot be applied to bundles, JA Finds, previous purchases, gift cards, redeemed for cash, or combined with other offers (including but not limited to designer discounts, employee discounts, welcome offers, VIP discounts, or any coupon discounts).
 JA Insider points cannot be combined with other promotional codes or discounts.
 Tax and shipping are not included in calculating discount.
 Jonathan Adler reserves the right to make changes to this offer and terms are subject to change at any time.
 Delivery ETAs are subject to change.
-For online purchases, please use code PRESENTS at checkout.
+For online purchases, please use code SALUT at checkout.

 Photo by Albert Sanchez